A-New-BellHope/bellhopcuda/README.md

 ### Can I use `bellhopcxx` / `bellhopcuda` with MATLAB?

 Yes. `bellhopcxx` and `bellhopcuda` read the same `.env` and other input files and produce output files in the same formats as `BELLHOP` / `BELLHOP3D`.
+It is a drop-in replacement.

 The normal `bellhopcxx.exe` and `bellhopcuda.exe` executables select their dimensionality with command-line flags (e.g. `--2D`, `--3D`, `--Nx2D`).
 The